Image of bamboo products

 How is bamboo toilet paper made?

 Bamboo is safe for septic tanks and sewers because it’s a type of grass.
-Since bamboo is a natural material, it’ll dissolve in water quickly and naturally, leaving nothing behind to jack up your septic tank.
+Since bamboo is a natural material, it’ll dissolve in water quickly and naturally, leaving nothing behind to back up your system.

 Grove Tip